The Verizon Media Native Ad Platform API is supported by the OAuth 2.0 protocol.

 Follow these steps:

-To begin, you need a user ID that is dedicated to Verizon Media.
-If you don’t have one (login.yahoo.com or admanager.yahoo.com), you should create one.
+To begin, you need a Yahoo domain specific username, like, email@example.com that is dedicated to Verizon Media.
+If you don’t have one, you should create one at login.yahoo.com or admanager.yahoo.com.

 Create the app and subsequent developer keys: